Lynn Wicks - Partner

 Lynn joined Ashtons in January 2001 and became a partner in 2004.
 She has been working in the private client area of law, including Wills and the administration of estates, since she commenced her training in 1987 and has helped thousands of families and individuals.

-Lynn is an accredited member of Solicitors for the Elderly (SFE) and a Dementia Friend.
+Lynn is an Accredited Lifetime Lawyer for the Association of Lifetime Lawyers and a Dementia Friend.
 She is a member of the Society of Trust and Estate Practitioners (STEP) and is undertaking the STEP Vulnerable Client diploma.

 Lynn is on the referral panels for the Alzheimer’s Research UK, Alzheimer’s Society, Mencap and St Nicholas Hospice.
 She also provides advice through workshops, seminars and online videos for organisations such as Alzheimer’s Research UK, St Nicholas Hospice, Parkinson’s, Mencap and Cambridgeshire Mental Health Trust.